dprada/Pynoramix/doc/source/tutorial_molecular_systems.rst

 Radial Distribution Funcions
 ============================

+The radial distribution function g_{a,b}(r) represents the radial concentration of atoms "b" around atoms "a", normalized by the concentration of "b".

 It is more efficient (fast and no memory consumming) when the trajectorie is read frame by frame, and not loaded at a time.
+As it happens with the distance function, when len(list1)<len(list2) it is faster.

 .. warning:: Right now the function does not work properly if setA=setB.
 In addition, this should be efficient including the